 Pekingese are stubborn and hard to train.
 They are also hard to groom and do not do well in hot weather.

 19. Italian Greyhound

-These tiny sight hounds have been observed in art of the Mediterranean Basin from around 2,000 years ago.
+These tiny sighthounds have been observed in the art of the Mediterranean Basin from around 2,000 years ago.
 Their origins trace back to Turkey and Greece.

 Playful and affectionate, Italian Greyhounds make great family pets.
-They do well in houses with small yards, and apartments.
-Their short hair make them quick to bathe and easy to groom.
+They do well in houses with small yards and apartments.
+Their short hair makes them quick to bathe and easy to groom.